Ayanna Howard

-Ayanna MacCalla Howard (born January 24, 1972) is an American roboticist, entrepreneur, and educator currently serving as the dean of the College of Engineering at Ohio State University.
-Assuming this role in March 2021, Howard became the first woman to lead the Ohio State College of Engineering.
+Ayanna MacCalla Howard (born January 24, 1972) is an American roboticist, entrepreneur, and educator who will begin serving as the President of Spelman College on August 1, 2026, succeeding Interim President and Chair Emerita Rosalind "Roz" Brewer.
+She previously served as the dean of the College of Engineering at Ohio State University from March 2021 to July 2026.
+Howard became the first woman to lead the Ohio State College of Engineering.

 Howard previously served as the chair of the School of Interactive Computing in the Georgia Tech College of Computing, the Linda J. and Mark C. Smith Endowed Chair in Bioengineering in the School of Electrical and Computer Engineering, and the director of the Human-Automation Systems (Humans) Lab.

 Early life and education

-As a little girl, Howard was interested in aliens and robots.
+Howard was born in Providence, Rhode Island in 1972.
+Her parents, Eric MacCalla Jr. and Johnetta MacCalla, were completing their undergraduate degrees at Brown University in Providence.
+After her parents graduated, the family moved to Southern California, where Howard was raised.
+As a little girl, she was interested in aliens and robots.
 Her favorite TV show was The Bionic Woman.

 Howard received her B.S. in engineering from Brown University in 1993 and her M.S. and Ph.D. in electrical engineering from the University of Southern California in 1994 and 1999, respectively.
 Her thesis, Recursive Learning for Deformable Object Manipulation, was advised by George A. Bekey.
+In addition, Howard's Doctoral thesis was triggered by the AIDS epidemic with focus on sorting hospital waste by using robots.
 Howard has also received an MBA from Claremont Graduate University.